Nutrition and Food

 - Eat a variety of foods.
 At the very heart of these dietary guidelines, and virtually all others, is the contention that a wide variety of food from each food group is necessary for people to achieve a truly balanced diet.

 - Choose a diet with plenty of grain products, vegetables, and fruits.
 Complex carbohydrates, fiber, vitamins, and an array of minerals are critically important for sound nutritional health.
 Grain products, vegetables, and fruits are excellent sources of these important types of nutrients.
-These foods are also sources of the plant proteins whose consumption provides the body with needed amino acids.

 - Choose a diet moderate in sugars.
 Sugars are simple carbohydrates that provide the body with a readily available supply of calories, which provide energy to our working muscles.
-Unfortunately, however, they represent empty calories in that they carry little in the way of other important nutrients.

 - Choose a diet moderate in salt and sodium.
 In the ten to 115 percent of people who possess a genetically based salt sensitivity, the dietary intake of salt (our principal source of sodium) should be monitored very carefully to prevent excessive fluid accumulation in the body leading to elevated blood pressure.